|

 If the system detects an inconsistency in the heap, the caller-

-inconsistency was detected.
-If abortfunc is NULL, a default
+detected.
+If f is NULL, a default function prints an error

-function prints an error message on stderr and calls abort(3).
+message on stderr and calls abort(3).

-The mprobe() function performs a consistency check on the block
+The mprobe() function performs a consistency check on the block of

-should be called beforehand (otherwise mprobe() returns
+be called beforehand (otherwise mprobe() returns MCHECK_DISABLED).

 The following list describes the values returned by mprobe() or